dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ### Docker

-As this is going to be a slick-looking dashboard for _Docker_, we need to make sure we have Docker installed (if you don't already).
+As this is going to be a slick-looking dashboard for Docker, we need to make sure we have Docker installed (if you don't already).

-Head to https://www.docker.com/ and download the latest version of the client for your operating system.
+Head to [docker.com](https://www.docker.com) and download the latest version of the client for your operating system.
 If you've never heard of or used Docker before, don't worry about it too much, but it might be worth following through their [getting started tutorial for Mac](https://docs.docker.com/docker-for-mac/) or [Windows](https://docs.docker.com/docker-for-windows/) or [Linux](https://docs.docker.com/engine/installation/).

 To make sure your Docker installation is up and running, open up a command prompt and type: `docker -v`.
 You should see some version information repeated back to you; mine says `Docker version 1.12.5, build 7392c3b`.
 If you can't see this or you get an error, follow through the installation docs again carefully to see if you missed anything.